List of 9-1-1 characters: Howard Han

 In the third season, Chimney and Maddie's relationship continues to grow and they officially start going out.
 His younger half-brother, Albert, makes a surprise visit after he secretly left South Korea to escape their father, with whom he had been living for a while.
 At first, Chimney is cold towards him but after hashing things out, he starts embracing Albert as his brother and they live together for a while.
-At the end of the season, Maddie and Chimney find out she's pregnant and the baby is Chimney’s.
+At the end of the season, Maddie and Chimney find out she is pregnant and the baby is Chimney’s.

 In the fourth season, Chimney has been staying with Buck, while Maddie is with Albert during lockdown.
 While Chimney is being overly cautious as to not risk Maddie getting COVID, he is also nervous to be living with her.
 Eventually he does decide to go back home with Maddie, while Albert goes to live with Buck.
 During a pile up on the highway, Maddie goes into labor and gives birth to their daughter, Jee-Yun, who is named after Chimney's late mother.
 Maddie starts developing postpartum depression, and it worsens due to Chimney's busy work schedule.

-Chimney tries to be there for Maddie, but also doesn't fully understand the state of her condition.
+Chimney tries to be there for Maddie, but also does not fully understand the state of her condition.
 When Maddie disappears for several months, it leaves Chimney distraught and emotional, and at first believes someone was forcing her to leave.
 He decides to track Maddie down and bring her home, bringing Jee-Yun along for the ride.
 His search leads him to Boston, where he stays with his old friend and colleague, Eli, and also volunteers at the Boston Medical Corps.
 When responding to a woman for alcohol poisoning, he reunites with Maddie, who had been getting treatment for her postpartum in Boston for the past six months.
 The two of them talk and tearfully apologize to one another before Chimney takes Maddie to reunite with Jee-Yun.
 When they return to Los Angeles, they decide to break up but continue to co-parent.

 In the sixth season, Chimney and Maddie get back together, realizing they still love each other.
 They buy a house together and throw a house warming party.
 Albert returns from Korea, but to Chimney's surprise and displeasure, had brought their dad along to meet Jee-Yun.
 Albert thought it would be a good idea for Jee-Yun to have a relationship with her grandfather, despite Chimney's own poor relationship with him.